 The American Sportfishing Association (ASA), the sportfishing industry’s trade association, was created in 1933 to represent tackle manufacturers’ business interests.
 Since then, the association has evolved from representing the interests of just tackle manufacturers to championing the entire sportfishing community.
 The association is funded primarily through membership dues and income generated by our annual trade show.

 As the nation’s recreational fishing trade association, ASA supports the interests of hundreds of businesses, agencies and organizations and is the champion for the sportfishing industry.
 ASA’s members include sportfishing and boating manufacturers and their representatives, allied manufacturers, independent and chain outdoor retail stores, state fish and wildlife agencies, conservation organizations, federal land and water management agencies, angler advocacy groups, outdoor media groups and journalists.

 Our members, depending on their industry perspective, have different concerns varying from the federal manufacturers’ excise tax, counterfeiting, marketing and supply line changes, participation in the sport and keeping our nation’s waters open, clean and abundant with fish.
 ASA represents all their interests.

 Each October, ASA hosts the Sportfishing Summit, the association’s annual business meeting and the sportfishing community’s premier networking event.
-The 2017 Sportfishing Summit will be held Tuesday, October 10, through Friday, October 11, at the Skamania Lodge, located along the beautiful Columbia River Gorge just outside Stevenson, Wash.
+The 2019 Sportfishing Summit will be held Tuesday, October 8, through Friday, October 11, at the Skamania Lodge, located along the beautiful Columbia River Gorge just outside Stevenson, Wash.
 Mark your calendar now!

 ASA is also in the forefront of advocating for access to recreational fishing.
 ASA gives America’s 46 million anglers a voice in policy decisions that affect their ability to sustainably fish on our nation’s waterways through Keep America Fishing®, our national angler advocacy campaign.